How will my Push ads appear to users?

 You can run a wide variety of offers on Push including offers from the casino and gambling, crypto, dating, entertainment, e-commerce, health, insurance, and sweepstakes verticals!
 Feel free to reach out to your account manager or our support team for suggestions.

-What tips can help me maximize profit from my Native Push campaign?
+What tips can help me maximize profit from my Push campaign?

 Start with broad targeting.
-Unlike Pops, Native campaigns are most profitable when they run on all sites, apps, channels, and publishers.
+Unlike Pops, Push campaigns are most profitable when they run on all sites, apps, channels, and publishers.

 Apply suggested bids.
 To help you get optimal volume without overspending, we display a Suggested Default Bid in your ad group settings, as well as suggested bids for channels that are more competitive.
 Before adjusting ad group default bids or applying custom bids to specific sites, apps, and/or channels, give your campaign time to gather enough data to determine if and how you need to optimize bids.